Monday 8th June 2020

 We hope you are all well and that you have had a lovely weekend break.
 The weather certainly is much cooler.
 Did you manage to do something nice over the weekend?
 Perhaps some of you have met up with a friend.

-Some of our Year 1 children are starting their first day back at school today and we hope that they have a good day.
+Some children are starting their first day back at school today and we hope that they have a good day.
 We're sure that they will be feeling excited to see some of their friends.

 Here are today’s activities:

 Let's get started with today's tasks, starting with a Joe Wicks workout:

 We hope you have practised your spellings from last week.
 Don’t worry as you can have another quick practice before you do your test.
 GOOD LUCK!

 The first list is for 1S and the second list is for 1/2A:

 This week in spellings we are going to be focusing on the phonemes ch and tch.

 Today we are going to play the Acorn game.
 Click on the link:

 Can you help squirrel decide how to pronounce the tricky ch grapheme for each word?
 Which word does it match?

 Activity: Cut these words and sort them into the correct columns.